solana-developers/professional-education/EVENT-PLANNING.md

 > Requirements:
 >
 > - Proficient in TypeScript
 > - This is a hands on course, so you'll need a laptop.
-A Mac or Linux laptop, Windows is fine too but you must have WSL2 and Microsoft Terminal installed.
+A Mac or Linux laptop is great, Windows is fine too but you must have WSL2 and Microsoft Terminal installed before class starts.

 > We're expecting a large demand for this course, so we've added a few questions during registration.
 Registering does not guarantee acceptance into the training.
 If you're accepted we'll see you there!